Explicit Vologodsky Integration for Hyperelliptic Curves

 \section{Computing Berkovich--Coleman Integrals}

-The paper \cite{katz2020padic} describes a method for numerically computing Berkovich--Coleman integrals of regular forms on hyperelliptic curves.
+The paper \cite{katz2020padic} describes an effective method for numerically computing Berkovich--Coleman integrals of regular forms on hyperelliptic curves.
 In this section, we extend the method in a natural way to also cover meromorphic forms.
 This will make it possible to compute Vologodsky integrals by Theorem~\ref{mainthm}.

 Let $X$ be a hyperelliptic curve given by $y^2 = f(x)$ for some polynomial $f(x)\in \bK[x]$ of degree at least $3$.
 Recall the coverings $\cC$, $\cD$ constructed in Section~\ref{HyperellipticCoverings}.
 Here is a rough outline of our method: \begin{enumerate} \item Reduce the problem of computing $\lBCint_{\gamma} \omega$ on $X^\an$ to computing Berkovich--Coleman integrals on certain elements of $\cD$. \item For each element $Y$ of $\cD$ of interest, go through the following steps: \begin{enumerate} \item Identify $Y$ with a basic wide open $Z$ inside the analytification of a curve $\tilde{X}$ of good reduction. \item Expand the pull back of the form $\omega|_{Y}$ to $Z$ as a power series in certain meromorphic forms on $\tilde{X}$. \item By a pole reduction argument, rewrite the terms in the power series expansion in terms of \emph{basis} elements. \item Employ the known integration algorithms on $\tilde{X}$. \end{enumerate} \end{enumerate}